Measurably Increase Productivity, Efficiency,

 Through Improved Processes and Workflows

-We have the piece your Agile training left out.
+your Agile training left out.

 Agile, Lean, and other software development methodologies aren’t explaining what UX is, how and why it’s done, and how to best integrate these specialists and their tasks.
 Many training materials never mention UX, leaving teams unsure of the importance and role of UX.
 Other materials suggest the specialized work can be done by anybody regardless of talent, skill, or knowledge.
 This is hurting product, customer satisfaction, and killing corporate culture.